9 TIPS TO PROJECT MANAGEMENT

 So how can you ensure to accomplish these objective no matter the situation you are faced with, the industry or the people involved.
 Here are some practical tips for project management best practices:

-8– Continuously question the value of the Project to ensure they are in line with business objectives.
+Question the objective of the project to ensure it is in line with business objectives.
 Don’t get attached to it, sometimes it is better to kill it.
 It is important to understand the context of the project.
 What is it that you really want to accomplish?
 What is the benefit for the organisation?
 Projects can’t be seen as isolated islands.
-Questioning top management is necessary to understand the ultimate objective allowing you tomake the right decision when encountering difficulties or options during the execution of the project.
+Questioning top management is necessary to understand the ultimate objective allowing you to make the right decision when encountering difficulties or options during the execution of the project.

 Project management is an art that requires discipline, knowledge of social and behavioral sciences, and great communication and people skills.
 But above all, the most important tool that you must always focus on and never forget is THE PLAN.
 Think of it as your compass as it assists and directs you on each new project journey leading you down the road to success.